dennisgbrown/vocal-activity-detector/README.md

 8. I had to set my Windows registry to allow filenames longer than 260 chars.
 See https://docs.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation

-9. Command lines to run each step (I put batch files in the scripts folder). **Generally you only want to change the "data_set" parameter to the name of a data folder under LibriSpeech**, plus in the testing step, you can change "model_name" to a different model than the one for the given data_set to implement the second part of our experiment.
+9. Command lines to run each step (run from vad folder) (I also put batch files in the scripts folder). **Generally you only want to change the "data_set" parameter to the name of a data folder under LibriSpeech**, plus in the testing step, you can change "model_name" to a different model than the one for the given data_set to implement the second part of our experiment.

     - Step 1: Label: **We probably won't use this** and will just use the labels for test-clean as provided by the author.